EricDohner/assess-IRI/README.md

 The code contained in this repository runs the IRI model and generates vertical electron density profile data.
 Gnuplot scripts are included for generating the plots (also included).

 The code requires the IRI model files and accessory data files to be contained within the same directory as call_IRI.c.
+These are not included in this repository.

 "inputs.txt" contains the input parameters necessary to run the code -- geographic coordinates, date and time, etc.
 "indat_jf.txt" contains the true/false inputs to the IRI model.
 They're set to the defaults, and stored as integers for ease of interface with Fortran.